SystemsApproach/sdn/netvirt.rst

 impossible before the arrival of network virtualization.

-Microsegmentation has become an accepted best practice for data center networking, providing a starting point for "zero-trust" networking.
+Microsegmentation has become an accepted best practice for datacenter networking, providing a starting point for "zero-trust" networking.
 This illustrates the far-reaching impact of network virtualization.